yokonoha/D_EJC/README.md

 Supported platform: Windows only

-I made this for my beloved Apple SuperDrive, which doesn't have a disc eject button!!
+I made this for my Apple-branded SuperDrive optical drive, which doesn't have a disc eject button!!

 ### How to use
 Please rename the .exe file.